 As mentioned above, one of the major components of SEO is link building -- the practice of inserting links to other sites within your content and getting those other sites to link back to your site.
 This gives a head's up to search engines that such content is related and boosts the importance of your content when it comes to related search queries.

-Would you be surprised to learn that a lot of PR best practices already utilize SEO?
+Would you be surprised to learn that a lot of PR best practices also put you in a prime position to boost SEO?

-Every time an influencer mentions your brand, it most likely involves a link back to your site.
+For example, every time an influencer mentions your brand, it most likely involves a link back to your site.
 Every time a media site mentions your brand in an article, you may get a new link to your site.
-All of this is PR and amps your SEO.
+All of these PR activities build links from high authority sites, which has the power to boost your SEO.

-Consider that sites who rank on the first page of Google get 91.5% of all organic search traffic.
+Consider the traffic that your site could get simply from using SEO.
+Research shows that sites who rank on the first page of Google get 91.5% of all organic search traffic.
 And 51% of all site traffic comes from search engines.
-Imagine the stream of traffic you could be missing by not using SEO in your PR strategy.

 Adding SEO to your PR tool kit is not simply another task for your workload.
 It enhances your efforts and boosts your results.

 What SEO tactics can empower your PR strategy?
 Let's look at 5 specific tactics that you should consider.